-Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Evidence to Support Compliance Additional Work Identified leadership's own effectiveness and ensuring leaders are open to constructive feedback from peer review and inspections.
-Supervision MeetingsExecutive Member Annual Reports Holding staff to account through regular performance reviews which take account of training or development needs.
-Annual Development Reviews Supervision Meetings Organisational Development - Getting into Gear Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.
-Health and Wellbeing pages on Staff Portal Chief Executive's Brief The Wire Strive Management Development Programme
+Supporting Principles Behaviours and Actions that Demonstrate Good Governance in Practice Key Evidence to Support Compliance Additional Work Identified Holding staff to account through regular performance reviews which take account of training or development needs. l l Ensuring arrangements are in place to maintain the health and wellbeing of the workforce and support individuals in maintaining their own physical and mental wellbeing.
+31 3